 There are various schemes looking for PGR students to help inspire and guide young people, often from under represented backgrounds, through their education and hopefully into higher education.
 Some want tutors to specifically look at helping students with study skills and information about University, whilst others look to introduce seminar style teaching to high performing students or work in more traditional ways to raise educational standards by working alongside teachers.
 Why not take a look at see if there’s something that appeals to you:

 Widening participation Fellows is a University-led initiative that is currently recruiting.
-Our Fellows are expected to contribute in various ways to the development and delivery of a wide range of events for young people, their parents, carers and teachers.
-These include sharing knowledge through subject taster workshops and lectures; academic study skills; student life activities, teaching and learning at university; and giving “Why Study” talks in Schools or Colleges.
-The closing date for applications is the 19th August.
+WP Fellows are expected to contribute in various ways to the development and delivery of a wide range of events and resources for young people, their parents, carers and teachers including:

 Brilliant club exists to increase the number of pupils from under-represented backgrounds progressing to highly selective universities.
 It’s an award-winning charity that recruits, trains and pays doctoral and post-doctoral researchers to deliver programmes of university-style teaching to small groups of high-performing performing pupils from underrepresented communities.